akraradets/LangServe-template/README.md

 Or if you want to fork, feel free to do so.

 After you spawn the `Dev Container` regardless of using `Codespaces` or `Local Dev Container`, it will install the extension and perform the `poetry install` right away.
+The result of `poetry install` will create the `.venv` folder with nesseary Python package to run the project.
 You can try to run

 ```sh